Sarahkhan20/Prolog_A_Trial/README.md

         ?-sisters(mary,sarah).

   What output did you see ? **False**.
-Hmm...Although Mary and Sarah are sister but your knowledgebase knows that sarah is mary's sister and it cannot implies the converse to be true.
+Hmm...Although Mary and Sarah are sisters but your knowledgebase knows that sarah is mary's sister and it cannot implies the converse to be true.
   Thus, Order of Evaluation in PROLOG goes from left to right.
     Now what I meant by not explainging syntax was, here for instance we used,